 In March 2022, the Synerb Venture Catalyzer Association joined the ecotourism program with an entrepreneurial component.
 The program will support the strengthening of the management of the ecotourism destinations in the program, through personalized technical assistance and business incubation.

 From June 2022, through Make Better association, a new project further supports ecotourism development by catalyzing the revitalization of vacant spaces/latent assets into entrepreneurial establishments, within the network of ecotourism destinations.
-The first phase of the project is meant to map the revitalization potential, assess relevant resources (including potential sources of public/private funding), and propose recommendations for a tailored support mechanism – financial and know how – for spaces reconversion and activation.
+The first phase of the project is meant to map the revitalization potential, assess relevant resources and active stakeholders (including potential sources of public/private funding), and propose recommendations for a tailored support mechanism – financial and know how – for spaces reconversion and activation.

 The program has helped convert disparate bits into an ecotourism system, built on a network of eco-destinations driven by common goals, that can advance the visibility of the ecodestinations and the discussions in the public policy area.